 § 182.670 Suspension.

 Suspension means an action taken by a Federal agency that immediately prohibits a recipient from participating in Federal Government procurement contracts and covered nonprocurement transactions for a temporary period, pending completion of an investigation and any judicial or administrative proceedings that may ensue.
-A recipient so prohibited is suspended, in accordance with the Federal Acquisition Regulation for procurement contracts (48 CFR part 9, subpart 9.4) and agency regulations implementing the OMB guidance on nonprocurement debarment and suspension (2 CFR part 180, which implements Executive Orders 12549 and 12689).
+A recipient so prohibited is suspended in accordance with the Federal Acquisition Regulation for procurement contracts (48 CFR part 9, subpart 9.4) and Federal agency regulations implementing the OMB guidance on nonprocurement debarment and suspension (2 CFR part 180, which implements Executive Orders 12549 and 12689).
 Suspension of a recipient is a distinct and separate action from suspension of an award or suspension of payments under an award.

+10. Revise part 183 to read as follows:

 PART 183—NEVER CONTRACT WITH THE ENEMY

 § 183.5 Purpose of this part.

-This part provides guidance to Federal awarding agencies on the implementation of the Never Contract with the Enemy requirements applicable to certain grants and cooperative agreements, as specified in subtitle E, title VIII of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2015 (Pub.
-L. 113–291), as amended by Sec.
-822 of the National Defense Authorization Act for Fiscal Year 2020 (Pub.
-L. 116–92).
+This part provides guidance to Federal agencies on the implementation of the Never Contract with the Enemy requirements applicable to certain grants and cooperative agreements, as specified in subtitle E, title VIII of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2015 (Pub.
+L. 113-291), as amended by Sec.
+820 of the National Defense Authorization Act for Fiscal Year 2023 (Pub.
+L. 117-263), hereafter cited as “Never Contract with the Enemy”).

 § 183.10 Applicability.